Here are some of my most recent releases. I’ve been making comics, zines, and books for a long time. You can find a full list of my publications here.

 [in Where?, Moreton] connects trauma and loss to landscape and geography to stunning effect.
 Some of the best writing and art in my recent memory – absolutely haunting and essential.Michael T Fournier, Razorcake Magazine

-Where? is a big work of creative non-fiction.
+Where? is a big work of creative non-fiction, published by Little Toller Books.
 It is about growing up in the countryside, my dad’s death in 2017, and a hill in south Shropshire called Titterstone Clee.
 The book deals with belonging, place, memory, history, folklore, grief.
 Mostly prose, with painted passages, collages and drawings, found artefacts, photos.
-Originally self-published in four instalments between 2018 and 2020, there is a single volume book version coming soon.
-You can read more about Where? here, or if you’d like to, you can buy the self-published version of Where? here.
+Originally self-published in four instalments between 2018 and 2020.
+You can read more about Where? here, or if you’d like to, you can order Where? here from publisher Little Toller.

 What is Britain?
 (2021)

 What is Britain? goes deep into a particular strand of the British myth – one that is about knowing one’s place, that the order of things is natural, and that those in positions of power have our best interests at heart.
 Old photos, found text, my own paintings, collaged together.
 All proceeds from this zine will be donated to: Sophie Lancaster Foundation | The Grenfell Foundation | Joint Council for the Welfare of Immigrants.
 What is Britain? is available here.